skymankarfield/fAARS-who-is-the-rooster/README.md

 * GET : Used to retrieve data.
 Retrieves information about game objects and game state.
 * PUT : Used to update data in fAARS.
 Updates a game object and triggers events, operations and actions.
 * POST : Used to store new game objects.
-* DELETE : Used to Deletes a game objects.
+* DELETE : Used to delete game objects.

 ## HTTP Status Codes
 The fAARS API attempts to return appropriate HTTP status codes (see http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for every request.